401(k): an employer-sponsored retirement plan that is available to employees where they can make salary reduction contributions.

 Penny Stocks: considered to be any stock trading below $5 per share and can be a listed security or trade OTC.
 (Over The Counter)

 Price Average: the average price of the stock that you paid.

-Price Target: projected price of a financial instrument as provided by a financial analyst and is used determining under and overvalued stocks.
+Price Target: the projected price of a financial instrument as provided by a financial analyst and is used to determine under and overvalued stocks.